cedrus-opensource/pyxid/README.txt

     time: value of the Response Time timer when the key was hit/released

-StimTracker

-Support for Cedrus StimTracker devices is now included.
-On StimTracker devices, there are the following methods:
+Sending a TTL pulse signal via the library can be done via the following methods:

     set_pulse_duration()
     activate_line()